stevwyman/stevwyman.github.io/gt-games.md

 #### Solving

-The prisoner's dilemma can be solved by plying the game repeatedly **without** a notion of an ending.
+The prisoner's dilemma can be solved by playing the game repeatedly **without** a notion of an ending.
 Then the strategy of building a reputation can help, so that both parties cooperate.

 ### Sharing Game